mnproduction/t_to_x/README.md

 # Make sure to reauthorize your app / regenerate your access token and secret
 # after setting the Write permission

+fill in .env file

+during first run pyrogram will create a new session

 TODO: